Gas: getting connected or switching

 If you cannot sort out the problem informally, you can complain in writing to either your supplier or the network provider.

-If you are not happy with the response from your provider, you have the following options:
+If you are not happy with the response from your provider, you can:

 CRU has more energy information in its dedicated customer information section.